nuts-foundation/nuts-workshops/mini-manuals/3-customer-registration.md

 ## Description

-This manual describes how to register care organizations (the customer) and publish their names.
+This manual describes how to register care organizations (the vendor's customers) and publish their names.
-We'll describe the API calls based on the assumption there's a single vendor DID.
+We'll describe the API calls based on the assumption the customer has a single vendor.

 ## Resources